Preparing to be a competitive applicant

 A: Yes.
 Most universities have pre-health advisors on staff – if you are a UF student/alumnus you can find out more information on their website.
 Your pre-health advisor is your best source of comprehensive feedback and support to help you prepare a competitive application for a wide range of programs.
 Otherwise, if you receive notification from us, and from other programs to which you applied, that your application was not successful, you may contact us beginning in March for information regarding feedback services our office may be able to provide.
 We would like to help as many people as possible who are committed to medicine as a profession and in particular, who are interested in our program; however, due to staffing and time limitations, we cannot guarantee the ability to respond to all feedback requests.
 Please note that we cannot offer individualized feedback to an active applicant; therefore, if we are in a current interview cycle, or you have already submitted an AMCAS for a reapplication, we will be unable to provide this service.

 A: Each essay should be considered an opportunity to tell UF COM something about yourself and your calling to/understanding of a career in medicine.
-It is your chance to bring your application to life.
-Remember, most applicants have competitive credentials, so a well-written, interesting, and sincere essay can set you apart.
+It is your chance to communicate your reflections on your mission as a future physician to the admissions committee.
+Many applicants have competitive credentials, so the personal dimension of your application, as demonstrated through the combination of your experiences, essays and letters of recommendation can set you apart.

 Q: I applied last year, can I use my essays from the last application?